lightning/bolts/05-onchain.md

 If an HTLC is too small to appear in *any commitment transaction*, it can be safely failed immediately.
-Otherwise, if a HTLC isn't in the *local commitment transaction* a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction that does contain it before the node fails it: hence the wait.
+Otherwise, if an HTLC isn't in the *local commitment transaction* a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction that does contain it before the node fails it: hence the wait.
 The requirement that the incoming HTLC be failed before its